enoklearn/engineering/modules/craftsmanship.md

    #### Learning Outcomes
    * List the principles of modern craftsmanship

+      <p><ul><li>To have a deep passion for what you are creating, as the end user is not the creator itself but the customer</li><li>To embrace the suck.
+Working will have its painful moments, whether that is growing pains or pain for work that isn't thrilling.</li><li>Focus your success on everyday improvement.
+It is easy to judge success based on completion of projects, or things "outside the norm", but real success starts with the changing of the success mindset.</li><li>To have some originality in your craft and become a resource and inspiration to others.</li></ul></p>

    * Compare the craftsmanship mindset to the contemporary approach to work

+      <p><ul><li>The contemporary mindset follows the pattern of one-way to do things, as to reach mass production.
+The craftsman mindset is using all the tools at the disposal to creatively engineer many ways of achieving a the desired result.</li><li>The contemporary approach is also one in which things are produced with generally low product-life cycles, whereas a craftsman builds something with the intent that it will outlive the creator.</li><li>To reiterate, the contemporary approach is to produce in mass, as much as possible, with enough care to last around 3-5 years average.
+The craftsmanship mindset is different where the goal is to build something with passion to see it grow and endure longevity.</li></ul></p>

    * Explain what craftsmanship means to you and how you might apply it in your work

+      <p><ul><li>Craftsmanship to me means having a "growth mindset".
+It means to take your passion and not just do the basic but always put your best in any project and build something that will outlive me.</li><li>It means developing a sort of perfectionism attitude that can only be truly achieved by being a valuable resource to others.</li></ul></p>

+      <p><ul><li>Although I am quite new to the developer lifestyle, I can still find ways to apply it to there as well as other aspects of my life. </li></ul></p>
+         <h3>Developer</h3>
+            <p><ul><li>I can start to give my projects full attention and continue to build off old ones, with new things I've learned.</li><li>I can unlearn the contemporary mindset that has been instilled in me and begin progressing towards the craftsmanship mindset</li><li>I can reach out to community members and begin to spread the word of this program, and what craftsmanship is really about</li></ul></p>
+         <h3>Other Aspects of Life</h3>
+            <p><ul><li>I can give every passion that I have, all the attention to detail it is needed.</li><li>I can have a "growth mindset" in any endeavor I have, with the aim to make progress everyday, and eventually get to the point where I can teach others.</li></ul></p>

    * Theorize why the pursuit of craftsmanship leads to a higher quality of work

+      <p><ul><li>I think the pursuit of craftsmanship leads to a higher quality of work because you are making an active choice to progress and perfect your craft everyday.</li><li>I think it can also be a signature of pride and become an embodiment of an individual.
+It eventually becomes a lifestyle, not just a mindset that you garner when you work, but something that you carry with you in your daily life.</li><li>When you develop a high passion to perfect something, you find an enjoyment in the process of it all, good and bad, not just the result.
+I think most can agree that happy workers tend to be more efficient.</li></ul></p>

    #### Resources
    * [Craftsmanship and Creativity: The Art of Showing Up Long After Passion Leaves `Article`](https://dallasblowers.medium.com/craftsmanship-and-creativity-the-art-of-showing-up-long-after-passion-leaves-998d3a562aa)